KonstantinosAng/views/README.md

 # WebViewPages

-An app that lets you see how your webapplication shows in Mobile view and Full view.
+An app that lets you see how your webapplication/webapp shows in Mobile view and Full view at the same time.

 ## Usage